Why is my child angry and disrespectful?

 Physical punishment like spanking is especially harmful to a child’s development.
 Spanking is not only proven to be ineffective at improving a child’s behavior, but it is also linked to 13 adverse outcomes, including aggression, mental health problems, impaired cognitive ability, and substance abuse3.

-Some parents insist that punishment is necessary to teach kids about the consequences of being a defiant, disrespectful child.
+Some parents insist that punishment is necessary to teach kids about the consequences when a child is defiant and disrespectful.

 There are mountains of research studies proving that teaching works better than punishing when disciplining kids4.
 If a parent knows about this but is still adamant about using punishment, there may be deeper issues.
 Are they really punishing to teach or to pay back for the anger the child has caused?